MARKET SNAPSHOT: U.S. Stocks Set To Tip Higher With Earnings Deluge In Focus

 Other markets: The Mexican peso and Canadian dollar advanced against the U.S. dollar on Thursday, after the Trump administration backed away from threats to abandon the North American Free Trade Agreement (http://www.marketwatch.com/story/trump-backs-off-threats-promises-us-will-stay-in-nafta-2017-04-26).

-Gold was marginally higher, while the ICE Dollar Index was flat around 98,985.
+Gold was marginally higher, while the ICE Dollar Index edged 0.1% lower to 98.902.
+The yield on the 10-year Treasury bond was unchanged at 2.31%.

 (END) Dow Jones Newswires